ajadicodes/oreilly-safari/README.md

 ## About <a name = "about"></a>

-Write your Oreilly's Highlights and Notes to a text file based by book title
+Write your Oreilly's Highlights and Notes to a text file based on book title

 ## Getting Started <a name = "getting_started"></a>